 A very delicate rush that is easily overlooked.
 In fact it seems to enjoy being trampled on and is found on many of the footpaths in the AONB.
-Unlike the two previous rushes its 2 lowest bracts are much longer than the flowering stem.
+Unlike the two previous rushes its two lowest bracts are much longer than the flowering stem.It flowers from June to September.

 It is almost certainly under-recorded.
-Warton Crag, Cringlebarrow field and Eaves Wood all have it in plenty.
+Warton Crag, the field at Cringlebarrow and Eaves Wood SD463763 all have it in plenty.
 It can also be seen on the lower slopes of Heathwaite.